dbcli/pgcli/docs/pages/asking_for_input.rst

 Usually, the input is compared to the history and when there is another entry starting with the given text, the completion will be shown as gray text behind the current input.
-Pressing the right arrow :kbd:`→` will insert this suggestion.
+Pressing the right arrow :kbd:`→` or :kbd:`c-e` will insert this suggestion, :kbd:`alt-f` will insert the first word of the suggestion.

 .. note::

     When suggestions are based on the history, don't forget to share one :class:`~prompt_toolkit.history.History` object between consecutive
     :func:`~prompt_toolkit.shortcuts.prompt` calls.
 Using a
-    :class:`~prompt_toolkit.prompt.PromptSession` does this for you.
+    :class:`~prompt_toolkit.shortcuts.PromptSession` does this for you.

 Example: